Overview

 - Sandwich Bar Pile (fresh cheap eats, sandwich & salad)

 To explore the secrets of the popular Dalmatian cuisine, we recommend a Dubrovnik Cooking Class.
-You can enjoy learning how to make local dishes such as peka in the beautiful Croatian countryside with a local family.
+You can enjoy learning to make local dishes, such as peka, in the beautiful Croatian countryside with a local family.

 How many days is enough for Dubrovnik?

-Spending three or five days in Dubrovnik is perfect for seeing more than just the Old Town, taking a day trip or two, and exploring the beautiful area in which Dubrovnik is located.
+Spending three or five days in Dubrovnik is perfect for seeing more than just the Old Town, taking a day trip or two, and exploring the beautiful area around Dubrovnik.
+However, one day is enough to see the highlights of Old Town.

-By following our Dubrovnik 3 to 5 Days Itinerary, you can have the best time each day and see the absolute best things, whether you’re staying 3, 4, or 5 days (or longer).
+- Follow our 3 to 5 Days Itinerary to see the absolute best things, whether you’re staying 3, 4, or 5 days (or longer).

 How to get to Dubrovnik